guigolab/geneidx/README.md

   - Run Geneid using the evidence and obtain the GFF3 file.
   - Remove the files from the internal steps.
 8. Concatenate all the outputs into a single GFF3 file that is sorted by coordinates.
+9. Add information from proteins matching the predicted genes.

 ## DETAILS: